 Recycling is necessary in the textile industry.
 Wolkat processes more than 25 million kg of textiles per year.
-Its concept consists of four pillars concerning each piece of fabric.

 Main activity field:

 By sorting second hand textile and offering different types of end products Wolkat can process 94-96 % of the discarded textile as second hand textile or sustainable end product.

 Within the Wolkat recycling process, one uses only 10 ml of water for 1 kg of textile.

 For more sustainability, pesticides and dyes are banned completely from the production chain.